rodolfovilaca/DesignPatterns/Abstract Factory/README.md

 implementation is simple, it requires a new concrete factory subclass for each product family, even if the product families differ only slightly.
-If many product families are possible, the concrete factory can be implemented using the Prototype pattern.
+If many product families are possible, the concrete factory can be implemented using the Prototype pattern([link](https://github.com/rodolfovilaca/DesignPatterns/tree/master/Prototype%20Pattern)).
 The concrete factory is initialized with a prototypical instance of each product in the family, and it creates a new product by cloning its prototype.
 The Prototype-based approach eliminates the need for a new concrete factory class for each new